jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> To stop this process we open another terminal and login into the PI agian and the enter the command :
+-> To stop this process we open another terminal and login into PI agian and enter the below command :

        ps aux | grep monitor